arcana-network/docs.arcana/docs/howto/onboard_users/build_social/wallet_cognito_oauth.md

 ## Prerequisites

-* Make sure you can access Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %}
+* Make sure you can access the Arcana Developer Dashboard: {% include "./text-snippets/db_portal_url.md" %}
 * Install the `@arcana/auth` package.
 For details, see [Arcana Auth Quick Start Guide]({{page.meta.arcana.root_rel_path}}/walletsdk/wallet_qs.md).

 Note that some steps are performed using [AWS Management Console](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html), others using Arcana Dashboard.
 After that simply integrate your dApp with the Arcana Auth SDK to trigger AWS Cognito login and onboard users.